mlhartme/stool/main/documentation.md

 Instructions
 * become `root`
 * create a group `stool` and add all users you want to give access to the stages
-* create a folder `sharedstages` somewhere on your disk; invoke on this folder:
+* create a folder `sharedstages` somewhere on your disk; get on this folder:
   * `chgrp stool`
   * `chmod 2775`
 * for all `stool` users, define the environment variable `STOOL_HOME` and point it to `sharedstages/.stool`